Gielniów: History

 Gielniów used to be a town from 1455 until either 1869 or 1870.
 It received Magdeburg rights due to efforts of a local nobleman Tomasz Mszczuj of Brzezinki.
-Until the Partitions of Poland, Gielniów belonged to Lesser Poland's Sandomierz Voivodeship, but it remained a very small town, whose population was app.
+Until the Partitions of Poland, Gielniów belonged to Sandomierz Voivodeship in the Lesser Poland Province, but it remained a very small town, whose population was app.
 100 (as for the mid-17th century).
-In 1815 - 1915, Gielniów was part of Russian-controlled Congress Poland, losing its town charter after the failed January Uprising.
+In 1815-1915, Gielniów was part of Russian-controlled Congress Poland, losing its town charter after the failed January Uprising.
 In the mid-19th century, its population was app.
 500, and after losing the charter, Gielniów declined.